Killing of Rayshard Brooks

-On the night of June 12, 2020, Rayshard Brooks, a 27-year-old African American man, was fatally shot by Atlanta Police Department (APD) officer Garrett Rolfe.
+On the night of June 12, 2020, Rayshard Brooks, a 27-year-old black American man, was confronted by officers of the Atlanta Police Department (APD) and was shot by APD officer Garrett Rolfe.

-APD officer Devin Brosnan was responding to a complaint that Brooks was asleep in a car blocking a Wendy's restaurant drive-through lane.
-At the scene, Brosnan radioed for assistance, and Rolfe arrived some minutes later.
-Rolfe conducted a breathalyzer exam which indicated that Brooks' blood-alcohol content was above the legal limit for driving.
+APD officer Devin Brosnan was responding to a complaint that Brooks was asleep in a car in a Wendy's restaurant drive-through lane.
+Rolfe arrived minutes later and conducted a weapons search pat-down, a field sobriety test, and breathalyzer test of Brooks.
+While talking with officers, Brooks offered several times to walk home.
+After the breathalyzer, Rolfe stated Brooks was too drunk to drive and attempted to arrest him.

-Rolfe and Brosnan began to handcuff Brooks, and Brooks grabbed Brosnan's taser and attempted to run away.
-Rolfe pursued Brooks on foot, and Brooks turned and fired the taser toward Rolfe's head.
+A physical confrontation ensued, during which Brooks struck officer Brosnan, grabbed Brosnan's taser and attempted to run away.
+Rolfe pursued Brooks on foot, and Brooks turned and fired the taser toward Rolfe.
 Rolfe then fired his gun three times at Brooks, hitting him twice.
 A third shot struck an occupied car.
 By the time Brooks was shot by Rolfe, the taser had fired twice, the maximum times it could be fired.
 Brooks died after surgery.

-Footage of the incident, recorded from the officers' bodycams, a witness's phone and the restaurant's security system, was widely broadcast.
+Video recorded from the officers' bodycams, a witness's phone and the restaurant's security system, was widely broadcast.
 Police chief Erika Shields resigned one day later; that same day, Rolfe was fired and Brosnan was placed on administrative duty.
-The Fulton County DA charged Rolfe with felony murder and ten other offenses; Brosnan with aggravated assault and two counts of violation of oath.
+Fulton County District Attorney Paul L. Howard charged Rolfe with felony murder and ten other offenses; Brosnan with aggravated assault and two counts of violation of oath.

-Fulton County DA Paul L. Howard used video clips from the shooting in his campaign commercials for his unsuccessful 2020 reelection bid.
-Howard's successor concluded the DA's office could not legally prosecute the politicized charges against Rolfe.
+Howard used video clips from the shooting in his campaign commercials for his unsuccessful 2020 reelection bid.
+Howard's successor decided the DA's office could not prosecute the charges against Rolfe.
 On May 5, 2021, the Civil Service Board of the City of Atlanta reinstated Rolfe with back pay, after finding that the City of Atlanta did not afford him his right to due process.

-In June 2022, Rolfe and Brosnan filed a federal lawsuit alleging that they were attacked by Brooks and had the right to use force to prevent him from “imminent use of unlawful force against them.”
-On August 23, 2022, prosecutors announced that both officers would no longer face charges, stating "the use of deadly force was objectively reasonable and that they did not act with criminal intent."
+In June 2022, Rolfe and Brosnan filed a federal lawsuit alleging that they were attacked by Brooks and had the right to use force to prevent him from "imminent use of unlawful force against them."
+On August 23, 2022, prosecutors announced that they had dropped all charges against both officers, saying that "the use of deadly force was objectively reasonable and that they did not act with criminal intent."

+Brooks' family filed a wrongful death lawsuit against the City of Atlanta in September 2021.
+Both parties reached a $1 million dollar settlement in November 2022.